 Rejected Student Test Alerts will be created for all scanned paper-based student tests that cannot be matched to a current student record in ADAM.
 These alerts will appear in ADAM after the test books and answer documents have been scanned by Pearson.
 LACs or those assigned must complete the data clean-up process for these tests to be scored.
-Refer to the Data Clean-up: Rejected Student Tests document posted at https://support.mdassessments.com for step-by-step directions.
+Refer to Rejected Student Tests resource for step-by-step directions.